Optimizing Temperature for Language Models with Multi-Sample Inference: Inference Configuration

 \subsection{Metric Calculation}

-To compute majority-vote results for the MATH dataset, we consider two samples to have the same answer if they match after normalization.
+To compute the majority vote results for the MATH dataset, we consider two samples to have the same answer if they match after normalization.
 For the pass@K metric, we follow the definition in~\citet{chen2021evaluating}.
 Let $N$ be the total number of samples and $C$ be the number of correct samples.
 Then \(\mathrm{pass}@K\) is defined as: